yugu-stat/yugu-stat.github.io/_pages/about.md

 News
 ======
+- [04/2024] I am truly humbled and grateful to receive the Barry H. Margolin dissertation award.
 - [01/2024] I gave a talk at the IMS-APRM 2024 Meeting.
 - [10/2023] Our paper on semiparametric inference with interval-censored multi-state data was accepted by Biometrika.
 - [08/2023] I graduated from UNC and started my appointment at HKU.
-- [07/2023] I gave a talk at the ICSA 2023 China Conference and won the travel award.
+- [07/2023] I gave a talk at the ICSA 2023 China Conference and received the travel award.
 - [03/2023] I gave a talk at the ENAR 2023 Spring Meeting.